Shoot Like a Girl

 In 2009, Major Hegar saved her team from Taliban capture after their Medevac helicopter was shot down.
 Awarded both the Purple Heart and the Distinguished Flying Cross with Valor Device, Major Hegar’s bravery in battle carried through to her landmark lawsuit against the Department of Defense to eliminate the Ground Combat Exclusion Policy that kept women from taking combat positions.
 After being denied a position in the Air Force, Hegar sued the Secretary of Defense, asserting that the Combat Exclusion Policy—which prevented women from entering direct combat—was unconstitutional.
 As she recently told Terry Gross on NPR’s Fresh Air, “There shouldn't be two standards for women and men, there should be a standard for this job: To do this job, you should have to do these things.
 And those requirements should be job-specific and not arbitrarily high in order to specifically keep women out.”
 In a historic decision, the policy was repealed in 2013.
 Because of her, no soldier will ever be excluded from combat because of her gender.

 Senator John McCain calls Shoot Like A Girl “a must-read about an American patriot whose courage and determination will have a lasting impact on the future of our Armed Forces and the nation.”
+Film rights to Shoot Like a Girl were sold to TriStar Pictures in a bidding war.
 As vivid a storyteller on the page as on the stage, Hegar works as a medical consultant, continues to mentor cadets, and serves on the Air Force Reserve Officer Training Corps Advisory Committee.
-Film rights to Shoot Like a Girl were sold to TriStar Pictures in a bidding war.
-Ellen Goldsmith-Vein and Shari Smiley of the Gotham Group are producing the film, which is described as “Top Gun meets Erin Brockovich.”
+In May of 2017, she joined the Board of Directors at the Texas Advocacy Project, an organization that provides legal representation and advocacy for victims of domestic abuse.

 “Major Hegar was everything we could have hoped for and more.
 Engaging, professional, knowledgeable ... [she] maintained the perfect balance between seriousness and humor throughout her address.”University of Maryland School of Law